code-dot-org/code-dot-org/README.md

 #### Code style

-Running `rake lint` locally will find any Ruby warnings.
+Running `rake lint` locally will find most Ruby warnings.
 For other languages see the [style guide](STYLEGUIDE.md).

 #### Manually